FairwindsOps/polaris/README.md

 ## Webhook

-The Fairwinds Webhook can run the same checks as the dashboard, but can be deployed and configured separately.
-When running, the webhook will validate any new or updated deployments in the cluster, and reject any that fail a check with an `error` severity.
+Fairwinds includes experimental support for an optional validating webhook.
+This accepts the same configuration as the dashboard, and can run the same validations.
+This webhook will reject any deployments that trigger a validation error.
+This is indicative of the greater goal of Fairwinds, not just to encourage better configuration through dashboard visibility, but to actually enforce it with this webhook. *Although we are working towards greater stability and better test coverage, we do not currently consider this webhook component production ready.*

 Unfortunately we have not found a way to disply warnings as part of `kubectl` output unless we are rejecting a deployment altogether.
 That means that any checks with a severity of `warning` will still pass webhook validation, and the only evidence of that warning will either be in the Fairwinds dashboard or the Fairwinds webhook logs.